-Stress and Your Body, Breath, and Psoas Muscles
+Stress on Your Body, Breath, and Psoas Muscles

 Let’s face it, caring for a newborn is stressful.
 Raising children can be stressful too.
 Ok, life in general can just be very stressful.
 I feel the first two years of caring for a baby is the most stressful time.
 You may disagree and say it all is, but I feel most moms are in survival mode for those first two years.
 Then you usually add another baby to the mix and it’s another two years of stress.